Skip to content

 Warning:

-Any modifications made to this `Dict` will also affect the original, and vice versa.
+Any modifications made to this `Dict` will also affect the original data structure, and vice versa.

 Args: